winnie368c/.NET-Core-MVC-REST-API/README.md

 ## Overview
 ### Application Architecture:
-**This API contains a Model, an internal representation of the data, and a Controller, the component that handles incoming requests through Action methods, retrieves data, and returns responses.**
+**This API contains a Model, an internal representation of the data, and a Controller, the component that handles incoming requests, retrieves data, and returns responses through Action methods.**
 ![](images/Application%20Architecture.png)
 ### API CRUD Endpoints:
 **The functions that the application can perform.**